mainlp/mainlp.github.io/_pages/thesis.md

 UD project.
 Examples of similar corpora: [Siewert et al. 2021](https://aclanthology.org/2021.konvens-1.25/), [Hollenstein & Aepli 2014](https://aclanthology.org/W14-5310/), [Cassidy et al. 2022](https://aclanthology.org/2022.acl-long.473/), [Lusito & Maillard 2021](https://aclanthology.org/2021.udw-1.10/), [Blaschke et al. 2024](https://aclanthology.org/2024.lrec-main.953/).
 [Tutorial for UD newcomers](https://unidive.lisn.upsaclay.fr/doku.php?id=other-events:webinar-1). **Level: BSc.**
-- *Lexical Resources for Dialects*.
+- :hourglass_flowing_sand:  *Lexical Resources for Dialects*.
 NLP for dialect languages is an intriguing area of research due to the lack of resources (low-resources languages) and lack of standardization (high variance).
 In this project, the goal is to build dialect dictionaries by annotating words and phrases with respect to different